zeighy/entra-nofly-monitor/README.md

 -   **Impossible Travel Detection**: Flags events that exceed a configurable speed threshold.
 The UI will show all such events, but an email alert is only sent if both compared logins were successful and the IP is not whitelisted.
 -   **Region Change Alerts**: Detects when a user has successful logins in two different states/provinces.
 The UI will display all such changes, but an email alert is only sent if the distance between the locations is greater than a configurable threshold and the IP is not whitelisted.
+-   **Authentication Device Monitoring**: Tracks when users add or remove Multi-Factor Authentication (MFA) devices (like Authenticator Apps or Security Keys) and includes these changes in the UI and email alerts.
 -   **IP Whitelisting**: A manageable list in the UI to add trusted IP addresses (like corporate VPNs or offices).
 Whitelisted IPs will still have their anomalies logged but will be suppressed from email alerts to reduce noise.
 -   **Consolidated Email Alerts**: Sends a single digest email per run, summarizing all detected incidents with a breakdown by type and user count to prevent inbox spam.
 -   **Web UI for Review**: A secure, login-protected dashboard to review all impossible travel alerts, region change alerts, and a filterable history of all recent sign-ins.
 It also indicates which specific alerts triggered an email notification.